helm/helm-2to3/README.md

 - Repositories
 - Plugins

-*Note:* Please check that all Helm v2 plugins work fine with the Helm v3, and remove not working ones.
+*Note:*
+- The `move config` command will create the Helm v3 config and data folders if they don't exist, and will override the `repositories.yaml` file if it does exist.

-For migration it uses default Helm v2 home and v3 config and data folders.
+- For migration it uses default Helm v2 home and v3 config and data folders.
+To override those folders you need to set environment variables
-To override those folders you need to set environment variables `HELM_V2_HOME`, `HELM_V3_CONFIG` and `HELM_V3_DATA`:
+`HELM_V2_HOME`, `HELM_V3_CONFIG` and `HELM_V3_DATA`:

 ```console
 $ export HELM_V2_HOME=$PWD/.helm2